Member Technical Staff

 The meeting point is the start of the loop, set the next pointer of this node to NULL to remove the loop

-Q16.
-How to find longest last occurring word in a sentence with multiple whitespace
+Q. How do you find the longest last occurring word in a sentence with multiple whitespaces?

 Finding the longest last occurring word in a sentence with multiple whitespace.